MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 ### 📁 Set your paths

-To set the paths for the .md file to be converted, change the:
+To set the paths for the .md file to be converted, inside the `straightforward_Obsidian2Latex.ipynb` file, under "User Parameters" section, change the:
 - `PARS['📂']['markdown-file']`
 - `PARS['📂']['tex-file']`
 - `PARS['📂']['list_paths_notes']` (create that text file in this path as well, otherwise you'll receive an error)